 After a bit of riding they stop because Alina’s tailbone hurts, which is just a whole mood.
 I appreciate the honesty here.
 Kirigan then asks her if she was tested as a Grisha resulting her in admitting they hid, adding on that because they were already different, they didn’t need more reasons to feel like outsiders.
 There’s a lot of hatred in this universe that’s reflecting on modern times too closely and too painfully, but addressing it in media like this is important and necessary as long as the series is careful to handle it properly.
 But even fantasy doesn’t erase pain or the harsh realities of xenophobia.
 And it’s partly why it’s easy to believe Kirigan here when he tells her boldly “You are Grisha.
 You are not alone.”
 Is it Ben Barnes’ sincerity in this moment or is Kirigan actually being honest?
 Whatever it is, in this very moment it’s easy to believe that he means every word that’s coming out of his mouth.
 Here, she’s not alone.
 Here, she’s special.
 And the tension here is really fascinating.

 Mal thus makes the decision to go after Alina standing up for the fact that she’s real and worth it but chooses not to go after when told to think things through—to wait.
-And that stands as the episode’s theme with most characters revealing brash decisions followed by impactful ones, ultimately, much like all of Ravka imprisoning them all in some form in the end.
+And that stands as “We’re All Someone’s Monster’s” theme with most characters revealing brash decisions followed by impactful ones, ultimately, much like all of Ravka imprisoning them all in some form in the end.
 But Mal is determined and Mal is on a mission, we know as much.
 He said he’d always find her and even if he waits it out, he absolutely will.

 Except right now, the only person left without a choice is Alina—the one who wasn’t given the opportunity to decide for herself in anyway, she is just told what to do and how, which makes her breakdown in Little Palace so heartbreaking.
 Jessie Mei Li shattered me in that moment followed by the longing for some way home—some way towards Mal, which the scene with the hands serves as a precious way to end the episode.
 It’s comforting, it’s wholesome, and it feels right ultimately.